Hiya Diya Niya

-Hiya Diya Niya was the biggest blockbuster which also helped to revive the Assamese film industry that went into down fall.
+Hiya Diya Niya by Munin Barua was a blockbuster that became almost every household's choice to watch on the big screen and gave a fresh wave to revive the Assamese film industry with its commercial success.
+It became the highest grossing Assamese film of 2000 and is currently the 14th highest grossing Assamese film.

 Synopsis

 A rich family searches for a husband for their daughter.
 The father wants his daughter to marry his friend's son who lives in a village, but the mother and daughter prefer an NRI boy.